mothership-ec/mothership-install/README.md

 ...and then you're done!
 You should be able to navigate to your installation in the browser and log in to `[site url]/admin`.

 ### Options

-There are three types of options that the installer takes - the `install type`, the `command` (the first command after the ), and a regular `option`.
-The accepted options are the following:

-#### Install types
-+ `ecommerce` - This is the default option.
-This installs an ecommerce site with the following modules:
-	+ Ecommerce
-	+ CMS
-	+ Discounts
-	+ Vouchers
-	+ Returns
-	+ Reports

-#### Commands
-+ `install` - This is the default option.
-It requires that the `install type` has been set to be recognised.
-This option will install the site.

-#### Options
 These options can be parsed into the script anywhere after the path to the `mothership.phar` file, and follow a format of `--[option name]=[value]`.
 If no `value` is set, it will default to `true`.

 You can pass the script the following options:

-+ `path` - This is the path of the installation.
-If this option is not set, it will default to the current working directory.
 + `composer` - This is the path to the `composer.phar` installation (or `bin/composer` if you are running Composer from source).
 If this is not set, the installer will assume that Composer is install globally.
 + `force` - This option forces the creation of the path directory if it does not already exist.
 It does not require a value, and is disabled by default.
 + `debug` - This enables 'debug mode', which provides more information if the script fails for any reason.
 It does not require a value, and is disabled by default.